jeff350/jeff350/README.md

-### Hi there 👋
+### About Me
-I am Jeff Neel I am a security professional / development / system administrator with an interest in building better software and tools to help the open source community.
+I am a security professional / development / system administrator with an interest in building better software and tools to help the open source community.

 ## 🔧 Technologies & Tools